Salim Ismail

 Salim Ismail (born May 17, 1965 in Hyderabad, India) is an Indo-Canadian serial entrepreneur, angel investor, author, speaker, and technology strategist.
 He is the Founding Executive Director of Singularity University and lead author of Exponential Organizations.
 In March 2017 he was named to the board of the XPRIZE Foundation.

 He is a serial entrepreneur having co-founded a number of tech companies (Confabb, PubSub Concepts and Ångströ, acquired by Google in 2010) and led Brickhouse, Yahoo!'s internal incubator for new products.

 He is the lead author of international bestseller Exponential Organizations, and the founder of ExO Works and OpenExO, where he serves as Chairman.
 He is the Chairman of Genius Group.

 Early life

-Ismail was born in Hyderabad, India, spent early childhood in Mumbai, and at 10, moved to Toronto, Ontario, Canada.
-He traveled extensively as part of the school's co-op program, working with companies such as IBM UK, Control Data and Northern Telecom.
+Ismail was born in Hyderabad, India, and moved to Toronto at age 10.

 Career

 After graduating from university, Ismail worked as a software architect for CSC Europe and later as a business consultant at ITIM Associates in London.
 In 1999, he became the COO of New York Business Forums in New York City.